 It should only take about 15 minutes to make the drive.
 The first thing you will do when you get to Anacapri is walk to Villa San Michele.

 Once the home to Swedish physician Axel Munthe, it is now open to the public to explore.
-You can spend time roaming around the estate, which includes the main villa, gardens, terraces, artwork and some more great views.
+You can spend time roaming around the estate, which includes the main villa, gardens, terraces, artwork, and some great views.

 It will cost 8 Euro to enter San Michele and it is definitely worth it.